This post may contain affiliate links. Please read The Leaven of Life’s disclosure policy.

 - Knead until the dough is smooth and elastic (it should still be quite moist at this point).
 If you are using a machine, knead for about 8 minutes.
 If you are kneading by hand this might take closer to 12 minutes.

 - Cover the dough with a damp cloth and let rise for 35 minutes or until doubled in size.
-While your dough is rising, thoroughly grease two bread pans.
+While your dough is rising, thoroughly grease three bread pans.

 - Transition the dough to the prepared pans.
 Cover with a damp cloth and let it rise for 35 minutes.
 While it is rising, preheat your oven to 350°.